Amyloid fibrils appear to more resemble plastic materials

 rather than just on palliating symptoms of the diseases (Dawson and Dawson,

-actions, our findings may set the basis for the use of these compounds as a
+neuroprotective actions, our findings may set the basis for the use of these

 dementia among the elderly, and with the ever-increasing size of this